dynastic/place/README.md

 * [AppleBetas](https://applebetas.co) - Core Developer
 * [nullpixel](https://nullpixel.uk) - Core Developer

-Also see the list of [contributors](https://www.github.com/dynstic/place/contributors) who participated in this project and helped to make it as great as it is!
+Also see the list of [contributors](https://www.github.com/dynastic/place/contributors) who participated in this project and helped to make it as great as it is!

 ## License

-Place 2.0 is licensed under the [APGL-3.0 license](https://github.com/dynastic/place/blob/master/LICENSE).
+Dynastic Place is licensed under the [APGL-3.0 license](https://github.com/dynastic/place/blob/master/LICENSE).
 Please see it for details.

 ## Acknowledgments